top of page

 Sarah Snow

-BSW, University of Cincinnati // MSW, University of Cincinnati
+Education: B.S.W. – University of Cincinnati | M.S.W. – University of Cincinnati

-Work and received her Master's in Social Work with a specialization in Child & Family Practice from the University of Cincinnati in 2017.
-She completed multiple field placements supporting children in foster care and underprivileged communities as well as supporting children & families through school-based needs in the Cincinnati area.
+Sarah Snow is an Associate Clinician at The Anxiety Center in Cincinnati.
+She graduated in 2016 from the University of Cincinnati with a Bachelor’s Degree in Social Work and received her Master’s in Social Work with a specialization in Child and Family Practice in 2017.
+She completed multiple field placements supporting children in foster care and underserved communities as well as children, adolescents, and families in school-based settings across the Cincinnati area.

-My passion
+My Passion

-“I became very passionate about mental health in my young adult life after dealing with very intense anxiety as a child and adolescent.
-I realized first-hand the frustrations, struggles and challenges anxiety created for myself and as I began my studies in college, I knew I wanted to support other children and students with the same challenges.
-My biggest dream is to help others understand their own personal barriers/trauma and learn strategies to move toward a more positive, fulfilling life.
+“I became very passionate about mental health in my young adult life after dealing with intense anxiety as a child and adolescent.
+I realized firsthand the frustrations, struggles, and challenges that anxiety created for me, and as I began my studies in college, I knew I wanted to support other children and students experiencing similar challenges.

 bottom of page